 Lockhart is a tiny town located in the state of South Carolina.
 With a population of 373 people and just one neighborhood, Lockhart is the 240th largest community in South Carolina.
-Much of the housing stock in Lockhart was built prior to World War II, making it one of the older and more historic towns in the country.
+Lockhart has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 In terms of college education, Lockhart ranks among the least educated cities in the nation, as only 5.25% of people over 25 have a bachelor's degree or advanced degree.